jianweili0/PUI2018_jl9200_save/PUI2018_jl9200/HW4_jl9200/citibikeReview_fb55.md

 W < 35 weekends, W < 35 any day, M < 35 weekends, M < 35 any day

 you basically copied my data reduction...

+# TEST

+either way this is a test for proportions: Z test or chi square test would be appropriate